eladnava/mailgen/README.md

 ## Contributing

+Thanks so much for wanting to help!
+We really appreciate it.

+* Have an idea for a new feature?
+* Want to add a new built-in theme?

+Excellent!
+You've come to the right place.

-* If you find a bug or wish to suggest a new feature, please create an issue first
+1. If you find a bug or wish to suggest a new feature, please create an issue first
-* Make sure your code & comment conventions are in-line with the project's style
+2. Make sure your code & comment conventions are in-line with the project's style
-* Make your commits and PRs as tiny as possible - one feature or bugfix at a time
+3. Make your commits and PRs as tiny as possible - one feature or bugfix at a time
-* Write detailed commit messages, in-line with the project's commit naming conventions
+4. Write detailed commit messages, in-line with the project's commit naming conventions

+> Check out [THEME.md](THEME.md) if you want to add a new built-in theme to Mailgen.

 ## License